-1. WELCOME PACKET AND CHECKLIST OF UNDERSTANDING
+1. WELCOME PACKET AND STATEMENT OF BELIEFS

 You will receive ASH membership cards and a Welcome Packet within several weeks of submitting your Member Application.
-The packet includes an ID card that instructs you and your provider how to submit need requests.
+The packet includes an ID card that instructs you and your provider on how to submit need requests.

-The Checklist of Understanding (COU) was included in the online membership enrollment.
+The Statement of Beliefs was included in the online membership enrollment and has been reiterated in Section B of the member guidelines.

-Written for legal purposes, the COU states that you understand that ASH is a voluntary cost-sharing community and not a health insurance company.
-The COU must be on file with Alliance for Shared Health before we can share your medical needs.
+Written to comply with various state and federal requirements, the Statement of Beliefs states that you understand that ASH is a voluntary cost-sharing community and not a health insurance company.
+It must be on file with Alliance for Shared Health before we can share your medical needs.
 This is an important document: it proves you understand the key differences between voluntary health cost-sharing and health insurance (your online acceptance is considered a digital "signature.").